timklge/awesome-karoo/README.md

 1. Open the releases page of your chosen extension on your phone's browser, long-press the link to the APK (usually `app-release.apk`) and share it with the Hammerhead Companion app.
 2. Your karoo should show an info screen about the app now.
 Press "Install".
-3. Open the app from the main menu and acknowledge the API usage note.
+3. Open the app from the main menu.
-4. Set up your data fields as desired.

 If you are using a Karoo 2, you can use manual sideloading:

 1. Download the apk from the releases page of your chosen extension
 2. Set up your Karoo for sideloading.
 DC Rainmaker has a great [step-by-step guide](https://www.dcrainmaker.com/2021/02/how-to-sideload-android-apps-on-your-hammerhead-karoo-1-karoo-2.html).
 3. Install the app by running `adb install FILENAME.apk`.
-4. Open the app from the main menu and acknowledge the API usage note.
+4. Open the app from the main menu.
-5. Set up your data fields as desired.

 To update extensions after you have installed them, long-tap the app icon on the main menu and select "Update" (works on both Karoo 2 and Karoo 3).